Flo-Schilli/homeassistant-grohe_sense/README.md

 This is an integration to get Grohe Sense (small leak sensor) and Grohe Sense Guard (main water pipe sensor/breaker) sensors into Home Assistant.
 Additionally, also the Grohe Blue Home/Professional (water filter with carbonation) are now integrated into Home Assistant.

+## Disclaimer
+I am not affiliated with Grohe or the Grohe app in any way.
+If Grohe decides to change the API in any way, this could break the integration.
+Even though I'm testing the integration with my own devices, I am not liable for any potential issues, malfunctions, or damages arising from using this integration.
+Use at your own risk!

 ## Devices
 Below is a list of supported devices.